Executive Committee Bureau

 - This request is passed by the Secretary-General to ECOSOC.

-- The requesting State submits a draft decision to the Secretary of ECOSOC, usually in July so it can be considered during the General Segment at ECOSOC’s substantive session under UNHCR’s agenda item.
+- The requesting State submits a draft decision to the Secretary of ECOSOC, usually in June or July, so it can be considered during ECOSOC’s Coordination and Management Meeting under UNHCR’s agenda item.

 - ECOSOC refers the matter to the General Assembly, requesting the Assembly to enlarge the number of Executive Committee members.

 - The requesting State then submits a draft resolution to the Secretary of the Third Committee of the General Assembly (by the end of October at the latest).

 - The General Assembly would then resolve to increase the number of slots available for membership in the Executive Committee.
 The Assembly refers the matter back to ECOSOC, requesting it to elect the members to fill the newly created slots.